Understanding and Setting Up Affiliate Offers

 After you’ve set up offers and their details, you can then upload creatives for affiliates to use when promoting your offer.
 In case you’re lost, creatives can be banner ads or any other visual representation of your offer that users will see.
 Your creative management tool should make it easy to create, delete, sort and report on the different creatives you’ve established.

 When setting up a new creative, select the different offers (one or more) you want to associate that creative with.
-There are several different creative types; Files, Image Banners, Flash Banners, HTML Ads, Text Links and Email Creatives.
+There are several different creative types, including Files, Image Banners, Flash Banners, HTML Ads, Text Links and Email Creatives.

 Can I set specific payouts for my offers?